-All images/film that are owned by the Board and which are used by external organisations must be credited as 'courtesy of Cotswolds National Landscape'.
+All images/film that are owned by the Board and which are used by external organisations must be credited as 'courtesy of Cotswolds Conservation Board'.

-When commissioning photographers/videographers it is important to ensure that we will own the rights to use the resulting images/film and that the agreement is reached on how to credit them and their use.
+When commissioning photographers/videographers it is important to ensure that the Board will own the rights to use the resulting images/film and that the agreement is reached on how to credit them and their use.
 This information should be kept with the photographs/film.